What is Request (REQ)?

 TLDR

-Request (REQ) is the utility token for the Request Network, an open-source, Ethereum-based protocol for decentralized payments and invoicing that removes intermediaries.
+Request (REQ) is the utility token powering the Request Network, a decentralized protocol built on Ethereum that facilitates payments, invoicing, and financial transactions without intermediaries.

-1. Decentralized Payment Protocol – It enables anyone to create, share, and settle payment requests or invoices directly on the blockchain.
+1. Decentralized Payment Infrastructure – It’s an open-source network where anyone can create, share, and settle payment requests or invoices directly on the blockchain.

 Deep Dive